-The rows tot-nodes and elim-nodes contain the total number of nodes in the transition graphs and the number of nodes eliminated in the elimination phase, respectively.
+The rows "Tot. nodes" and "Elim. nodes" contain the total number of nodes in the transition graphs and the number of nodes eliminated in the elimination phase.
 The difference between these two numbers gives the total number of nodes in the reduced transition graphs.
+The row "Iterations" indicates the number of major iterations required in the solution process.